This post will be the first in a series about how I run my Math Workshop. There are just too many elements of balanced math to put in one post!

 IMPORTANT: While students work, I roam around with that red pen I was just using during Roll and Write.
 I underline or circle mistakes and walk away so they have to figure out what they did wrong right away.
 If a student reaches the bottom of the page before the 5 minute timer goes off, they TURN THE PAGE and keep working.
 When they finish their whole packet, they turn it in so I can have a thorough look at it.
 I correct any other mistakes I wasn’t able to catch during my roaming, and write which page numbers they need to fix on the front of the packet.
 They might turn that packet in 2 more times before all of their corrections are done, but it doesn’t ever go home with uncorrected mistakes in it!

 I store all of my Drops in the Bucket masters in binders for easier packet-copying.
 Each packet has the level and range (Page numbers 1-20, 21-40 or 41-60) so when I give a student a packet, I can quickly see which one they are working on.
-You can grab the daily review packet covers I made here.
+You can grab the daily review packet covers I made by signing up for my newsletter below:

 Hopefully, this post was clear on how I use math binders, what we do to practice daily math fact fluency and how I manage math spiral review.
 If you have any questions, or do something similar, I’d love to hear about it.
 Feel free to comment below.